saitejavanamala/Portfolio/SQL/SQLQuestionnaire.md

 111. What are derived table guidelines?
 Give 2 examples.
 111. What are common table expressions?
 Give 2 examples.
 111. What are CTEs Recursion?
+111. Write about ORDER BY Clause.
+What are the two main important yet subtle points?
+111. How do you limit sorted results in SQL?
+111. How do you page through reults in ORDER BY?
+111. What are the predicated used in the WHERE clause?
+111. What is GROUPING SETS?
+Write down it's syntax and explain with an example.
+111. Explain ROLLUP and CUBE with an example.
+111. How to Identify Grouping in results in SQL?
+111. How do you pivot data in SQL?
+Give an example.
+111. How do you unpivot data in SQL?
+Give an example.